 _

-Somerville, Medford, Cambridge & Winchester have an exciting opportunity to implement the new Massachusetts Climate Law locally to help bring our Commonwealth to carbon neutral.
+Somerville has an exciting opportunity to implement the new Massachusetts Climate Law locally to help bring our Commonwealth to carbon neutral.
 I’m proud of the part I played in securing the Massachusetts Democratic Party’s endorsement of this critical legislation and in mobilizing upwards of 20,000 voters in our State Senate district to contact their elected officials in support of it: I truly believe in the power of grassroots organizing and close partnership with our elected officials to advance progressive legislation into law.
 At the City level, we have the opportunity to build zero-emissions buildings, incorporate solar and wind power in new construction and through energy transfer programs, and better insulate our buildings to increase energy efficiency.
 To reduce vehicle emissions, we need to promote pedestrian- and bicycle- friendly traffic through dedicated lanes and open spaces, make public transit free, convert City fleets to electric vehicles by 2030, and attract green industries in green tech and life science that not only help reduce our carbon footprint but create jobs and much needed business tax revenue to fund our City’s school and services.
 By making street-level open space and green space accessible to everyone including our local businesses and artists, we can promote commerce while improving our public health.
 Together we have the opportunity to create a Healthier, Greener future for Massachusetts.

 We need cities where people can both work and afford to live.
 To drive job creation and promote affordability, we need mixed-use development including street-level retail, office and lab space, and housing affordable and accessible to everyone as well as the creation of green spaces and open spaces for outdoor commerce and the arts.
 In order for our City to afford more affordable housing construction, we need to grow our business tax base to cover the added expenses associated with City services, schools, and supporting infrastructure.
 We also need to take a comprehensive approach to affordability that includes lower income and middle income residents, so middle class families are not priced out.
 In addition to housing construction, we need rent stabilization to prevent excessive year-over-year percentage rent increases that drive higher turnover and displacement of our renter population.